CBIIT/p2p-datasci/beginner-resources.md

 ## Resources for Getting Started Building Your Data Science Skillset

 This list of resources is designed to help you learn data science fundamentals -- programming languages, common tooling, and general concepts.
-Here you can find material to study from as well as groups to study with.
+Here you can find material to study from and groups to study with.

 **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
 Please help your peers learn by contacting us to suggest useful learning resources!